 The diagram of the proposed CBANet is presented in Figure 2, which is composed of main three modules: 1) cross-band spectral feature extraction 2) spectral-spatial feature extraction and 3) 2-D self-attention-based deep feature extraction.

 Figure 2: The architecture of the proposed CBANet model.
-Figure generated by Transparent Ocean PhD Student Yinhe Li.
+Figure generated by Transparent Ocean PhD Student, Yinhe Li.

 The Vital Role of Hyperspectral Change Detection (HCD) and its Limitations